alfredclwong/alfredclwong.github.io/_posts/2025-03-05-othello-gpt-1.markdown

 <img src="/assets/images/othello-gpt/explained_var.png">

 As expected, the L0 heads were fairly active in this basis, as were the L7 heads.
-I interpreted the latter as a computation in (U) space that spilled over into (EE) space due to colinearities from superposition, but investigating this was out of scope.
+I interpreted the latter as a computation in (U) space that spilled over into (EE) space due to colinearities, but investigating this was out of scope.
 Interestingly, L2H5 was the highest in explained variance, so I looked at some sample attention patterns using circuitsvis.

 <div class="image-row">
 <img src="/assets/images/othello-gpt/l2h5_0.png" width="30%"/>